swcarpentry/hpc-novice/outline.md

 ### The Unix Shell

-The aim of this section is not to teach learners basic unix commands, or syntax for bash scripting, but rather to motivate them to **automate tasks and develop pipelines**.
+The aim of this section is to teach learners basic unix commands in order to help them interact with a HPC infrastructure.
+This may entail:

+- difference command line and bash scripts
+- remote sessions with ssh
-Topics covered will include filesystem navigation and manipulation, redirection and piping of standard input and output, file permissions, and shell scripts.
+- filesystem navigation and manipulation
+- basic redirection and piping of standard input and output

 ### Cluster structure and scheduling